Frequently Asked Questions

 What labs are included in the program?

-Routine labs for all patients include CBC, Platelet, Nondifferential, Comprehensive Metabolic Panel, Hemoglobin (Hb) A1c, Insulin, Lipid Panel, TSH, Vitamin D, 25-Hydroxy: HS-C-Reactive Protein (CRP).
+Routine labs for all patients include CBC, Platelet, Nondifferential, Comprehensive Metabolic Panel, Hemoglobin (Hb) A1c, Insulin, Lipid Panel, TSH, Vitamin D 25-Hydroxy, and HS-C-Reactive Protein (CRP).
 Patients with type 2 diabetes may also receive additional testing to assist with insulin management.

 What does the health coach do?

-Each patient can work with a health coach one-on-one to support adoption and transition to a ketogenic diet.
+Each patient can work with a health coach one-on-one to support adoption and transition to a low-carb diet.
 In a Welcome call, coaches discuss goals and support needs for diet, sleep, stress management, and fitness.
 Thereafter, patients contact coaches via app chat or scheduled appointments.
-For patients already on a ketogenic diet, coaches troubleshoot stalls, relapses, and optimize plans.
+For patients already on a low-carb diet, coaches troubleshoot stalls, relapses, and optimize plans.

 How will I communicate with my care team and how often?

-The Revero app is where patients will receive their care plans, educational resources, track biomarkers, and communicate with their care team via chat.
+The Revero app is where patients will receive their care plans, educational resources, track biomarkers, and communicate with their care team via the chat feature.
 Patients may also use the desktop version as needed.
-Patients can also set up appointments to speak with their care team by phone and can communicate with their care team as often as they wish through chat.

 Can I really ask my care team questions whenever I want?